allegro/allegro.tech/_posts/2017-03-03-hermes-max-rate.md

 Here’s the record of some interesting considerations.

-#### Versions – constant rate limit for old consumers
+#### Deploying different algorithm versions – constant rate limit for old consumers

 When we decide to deploy the version with a new approach, we must consider what will happen in presence of older instances.

-Let’s keep in mind they have a fixed `max-rate` which is `subscription-rate-limit / N`.
+Let’s keep in mind they have a fixed max-rate which is `subscription-rate-limit / N`.
 We can’t take away their share.
 We have to take that into account when calculating.
 To simplify the algorithm, we just use that default for every instance.

 How, from the perspective of our algorithm, do we tell if we’re dealing with a new consumer or an old one?
-Well, one clear indicator is that it doesn’t report it’s `rate`.
-Also, it doesn’t have a `max-rate` assigned when we first encounter it.
+Well, one clear indicator is that it doesn’t report its rate.
+Also, it doesn’t have a max-rate assigned when we first encounter it.
 This is also true for new consumers we first calculate the value for.

 To cover both cases, we simply default to `max-rate = subscription-rate-limit / N`.
-Then, when we have `rate` missing for an old consumer, we don’t change any `max-rate` value.
+Then, when we have the rate missing for an old consumer, we don’t change any max-rate value.

 #### Caching max-rate

-At a configured interval, consumers reach for `max-rate` to Zookeeper.
+At a configured interval, consumers reach for max-rate to Zookeeper.
 What happens if they can’t fetch it?
 Zookeeper connections can get temporarily broken, or reading can exceed some timeout value.
 What do we do?

 We could default to a configured minimum value, which would definitely be a deal–breaker.
-We can’t randomly slow delivery with such knockout.
+We can’t randomly slow down the delivery with such knockout.
 It takes some time for the consumer to reach full speed (the slow down adjustment we mentioned earlier).

 We just ignore such update in that case and carry on with the previous one.